Fascinating Snakes: Facts About Strange and Impressive Reptiles

 All snakes flick their forked tongues in and out of their mouths repeatedly as they explore their surroundings.
 The tongue picks up molecules from the air and inserts them into a structure called the Jacobson's organ in the roof of the mouth.
 This enables the snake to detect chemicals in its environment.

 Snakes have nostrils, which send air to the lung (or lungs) and to an organ of smell.
-They don't have a visible, external ear flap, but they do have an inner ear which detects vibrations that are transmitted through the body.
+The right lung of a snake is functional and the left lung is often reduced and vestigial.
+The animals don't have a visible, external ear flap, but they do have an inner ear which detects vibrations that are transmitted through the body.

 Snakes belonging to the pit viper group have an additional sense organ.
 There is a pit on each side of their head between the eye and the nostril.
 The pits can detect infrared radiation, or heat.
 This helps the snake to detect the presence of warm-blooded prey nearby.